jshively37/python-peloton-tracker/README.md

 Rename `.env.example` to `.env` and populate your variables in this file.
 The .env is included in the .gitignore to ensure it does not accidently get checked into a git repo.

-A main.py file has been included that will return all workouts to validate success.
+A `main.py` file has been included that will return all workouts to validate success.
+To return all workouts execute `python main.py`.

 ## License